rahul-error/gurumarg_demo_unit/README.md

-# GuruMarg - Educational Guidance Platform
+# GuruMarg - AI-Powered Career Guidance Platform

-A comprehensive educational guidance platform that helps students make informed decisions about their academic and career paths through AI-powered assessments, college matching, career guidance, and scholarship discovery.
+A comprehensive educational guidance platform that helps students make informed decisions about their academic and career paths through AI-powered assessments, college matching, career guidance, and scholarship discovery with a flexible subscription model.

 ## 🚀 Features